zonedbit/kubernetes-playground/docs/k8s-apps/tekton.md

 ### Ingress

-The goal of the last step is to expose the *Tekton Dashboard* to the outside.
+Next the *Tekton Dashboard* is exposed to the outside.

 A *Kubernetes Ingress* consists of an *Ingress Controller* and an *Ingress Resources*.
 The controller is in a nutshell a http proxy, which will forward the traffic to the service/pod.
 In contrast is the *resource* the configuration of the